Earl of Paunchley• Character

 Rules and laws

 A duelling competition held on Dartmoor in 1379 was won by the English witch Elizabeth Smudgling, who cleverly used a simple Disarming Charm against her wizard opponent in the final.
 For this achievement, she became the “Supreme Dueller”.
-(BoS) Podcast: Play in… Read MoreElveira Elkins• Character
+(BoS)… Read MoreElveira Elkins• Character

 Elveira Elkins was a witch whose letter appeared on the Problem Page of the Daily Prophet (DP3).
 Ms Elkins’ letter explained that everything she tried to charm had failed.
 She was advised by author Zamira Gulch to pay more attention when performing spells and in the meantime to try using Muggle “nails” to put… Read MoreElladora Guffy• Character